SchoolOfCode/workshop_tdd_2021/README.md

 > If a player uses all seven tiles, they should score a bonus of 50 points on top of the word score.

 Go through the TDD process (write a failing test -> update the implementation so that the test passes -> refactor where/if needed) to support/meet this requirement.

+### 🎫 Ticket 6 - Case insensitivity

+A new requirement has come in.

+> The function should support both uppercase and lowercase letters, and score correctly.
+The lowercase letters have the same values as their uppercase equivalents.

+Go through the TDD process (write a failing test -> update the implementation so that the test passes -> refactor where/if needed) to support/meet this requirement.